Sianes/TFM/transpi.md

 [TransPi](https://github.com/PalMuc/TransPi) is a [Nextflow](https://www.nextflow.io/) pipeline for de Novo transcriptome assembly.

-__add more information here about what this does__
+TransPi tries to perform the best assembly using diverses assamblers as trinity, SOAP, Velvet and rnaSPAdes and joining them with [EviGene](http://arthropods.eugenes.org/EvidentialGene/evigene/).
+It uses different parameters to then get a non-redundant consensus assembly.
+It also performs other valuable analyses such as pre quality check and filtering, quality assessment of the assembly, BUSCO scores, Transdecoder (ORFs), and gene ontologies (Trinotate), etc. When finished it returns a report with information about the assembly and files with the different results.

+TransPi is developed in Nextflow, which is  a workflow framework that can be used by a bioinformatician to integrate all of their bash, python, perl or other scripts into a one cohesive pipeline that are portable, reproducible, scalable and checkpointed.
+Therefore, the analyses are performed with minimal user input but without losing the potential of a comprehensive analysis.

-We use this pipeline here to assemble transcriptomes for two amphibians species [Pelobates cultripes](https://en.wikipedia.org/wiki/Pelobates_cultripes) and [Scaphiopus couchii](https://en.wikipedia.org/wiki/Couch%27s_spadefoot_toad).
+We use this pipeline here to assemble transcriptomes for two amphibians species [Pelobates cultripes](https://en.wikipedia.org/wiki/Pelobates_cultripes) and [Scaphiopus couchii](https://en.wikipedia.org/wiki/Couch%27s_spadefoot_toad) as our [study system](https://sianes.github.io/TFM/Study_system.html).

 The pipeline was run with the following commands:

-## 1. merging all fastq files
+## 1. Merging all fastq files

 FASTQ format is a text-based format for storing both a biological sequence (usually nucleotide sequence) and its corresponding quality scores.
 Both the sequence letter and quality score are each encoded with a single ASCII character for brevity.